(Updated June 15, 2019)

 To be fully upfront, the price is $5000 per star.
 I don’t like negotiating, so that’s a firm price, unless you might be interested in a bulk discount.
 It’s payable in a major cryptocurrency that we can agree on or by wire transfer.

 As an aside, I have every intention of holding onto my galaxy and providing a full suite of services for the stars and planets under my galaxy.
 I assume this really doesn’t become reality for another year or so, but if anybody is interested in working together on something like that send me an email.
+Please know that such efforts are likely not going to get rolling until 2020.

 Contact me at email@example.com to discuss buying urbit stars.